OpenAutomationTechnologies/openPOWERLINK_V2/Examples/altera_nios2/SYSTEC_ECUcore-EP3C/design_nios2_openmac/readme.txt

 Requirements
 -------------

-- Development Board EBV DBC3C40 (Mercury Board)
+- Development Board for SYS TEC ECUcore-EP3C

-- Altera Quartus II v9.0 or newer (Web Edition is also possible) Currently, v9.1 does not work.
+- Altera Quartus II v9.0 or newer (Web Edition is also possible)

-- Altera Nios II Embedded Design Suite v9.0 or newer Currently, v9.1 does not work.
+- Altera Nios II Embedded Design Suite v9.0 or newer

 - Experiences with this development environment are required